 Welcome to my web page

 My first rig was a VFO controlled TX for top band, it had three valves with a 6V6 PA.
 The RX at this time was an AR88LF.
 My first SSB rig was a homebrew transceiver for eighty metres and was mainly valves.
-It used surplus 455kHz crystals for the filter.
-The PA used a 5B254M and produced 60W PEP.

 28MHz Transceiver 28mhzrig